What is Lightning? How does it affect a struck object?

 All equipment inside a boundary is treated as a single entity and the protection equipment is connected to a single earth point.
-A boundary may be an entire building or in the case of a large multi story building, it may be a single floor.
+A boundary may be an entire building or in the case of a large multi-story building, it may be a single floor.

 All electrical services crossing the boundary require protection and for some sensitive equipment, it may also be necessary to provide additional protection within the boundary.
-This is described in more detail when discussing protection of power lines and signal lines.
+This is described in more detail when discussing the protection of power lines and signal lines.

-The protection of building and structures against direct lightning strike is usually incorporated in the original construction and ensures that all metallic components of the building are electrically tied together and connected to a single earthing point.
+The protection of building and structures against a direct lightning strike is usually incorporated in the original construction and ensures that all metallic components of the building are electrically tied together and connected to a single earthing point.

-Any lightning arresters mounted on the structure at the time of construction, should be also adequately electrically tied to the same earth point.
+Any lightning arresters mounted on the structure at the time of construction should be also adequately electrically tied to the same earth point.